-The “Work History” lists the companies' name, its location, your position and job title, dates, responsibilities, skills utilized and any accomplishments.
+The “Work History” lists the companies' name, its location, position and job title, dates, responsibilities, skills utilized and any accomplishments.

 Make your resume more effective by providing examples to illustrate your achievements.
-Use power words and action verbs such as contributed, organized, demonstrated, trained, managed, developed, coordinated etc. Bullet point these at the start of a sentence for maximum impact.
+Use power words and action verbs such as contributed, organized, demonstrated, trained, managed, developed, coordinated etc. Bullet points these at the start of a sentence for maximum impact.

 Occasionally hobbies and interests may complete your resume.